vkorir/code-time/README.md

-# a store for all my coding challenge solutions
+# a store for all my interview prep coding challenge solutions